blewy/nd0821-c2-build-model-workflow-starter/README.md

 This project as developed using python and all the code the eventual changes/patches are in the github repository: https://github.com/blewy/nd0821-c2-build-model-workflow-starter

+W&B Project its in the folowwwing link: https://wandb.ai/filsantos_team/nyc_airbnb

 ## Table of contents

 - [Introduction](#build-an-ML-Pipeline-for-Short-Term-Rental-Prices-in-NYC)